sara-nl/griddocs/source/Pages/PBS/pbs.rst

 Introduction
 ============

 The LSG is a group of clusters which can be used locally only, or as one big cluster (Grid).
-Each :ref:`local LSG cluster <lsg-clusters>` is part of the Life Science Grid that has its own user interface (UI) and two worker nodes of 64cores (see :ref:`LSG specifications <specs-lsg>`).
+Each :ref:`local LSG cluster <lsg-clusters>` is part of the Life Science Grid that has its own user interface (UI) and two worker nodes of 64 cores (see :ref:`LSG specifications <specs-lsg>`).
 You can use the local UI for submitting both local :ref:`pbs jobs <pbs-submit>` or :ref:`Grid jobs <first-grid-job>`.

 In this section we will focus on the usage of local LSG cluster as a common batch system.
 The local job submission can be useful when: